Frequently Asked Questions

 For smaller national parks like Bryce Canyon, the guidebooks can be around 10 pages long and range between 5-10MB.
 Larger parks like Yosemite can be almost 20 pages long and can be between 10-20MB.

-How do you get paid?
+How do we get paid?

 We make money from the sales of our guidebooks and - in the Custom tier only - the fees we charge to plan your trip.
 We never accept kickbacks nor do we earn booking commissions.